 It’s more important to consider the “first-hour rating” (FHR) for a storage-tank water heater.
 It’s also important to consider the gallons-per-minute rating (GPM) for a tankless water heater.
 This is because that’s what tells you how much hot water the heater can deliver over a set period of time; that is, the first hour.
 After that, depending on how quickly you’re using up hot water, it could either become less hot or actually almost cool.
 It would then take a certain amount of time (varying by model and capacity) to return to its full FHR.

-And while an on-demand water heater doesn’t “hold” any water (unless it has an auxiliary tank), it will have a rating of how much hot water it can produce in a given period of time, the GPM (as described above).
+And while an on-demand hot water heater system doesn’t “hold” any water (unless it has an auxiliary tank), it will have a rating of how much hot water it can produce in a given period of time, the GPM (as described above).
 You’ll get continuous hot water unless you draw from multiple sources at one time, for example, a shower and the dishwasher.
 If you frequently do this, you might consider having two tankless units installed.
 Another thing to consider is not to assume a new water heater will fit where your old one was located.
 Because of increased insulation and other efficiency improvements, some of the newer models may be wider and/or taller than your existing/old water heater.

 Features and Other Things to Consider